boynton/ell-doc/README.md

    * keyword - a symbolic identifier, self-evaluating, used as keys and as functions, i.e. `foo:`
    * type - a symbolic identifier representing metatype, i.e. `<foo>`
    * list - a 2-tuple of a value and another list (no dotted pairs), i.e. `(1 2 3)`
-   * array - a compact linear sequence of values with constant time random access, i.e. `[1 2 3]`
+   * vector - a compact linear sequence of values with constant time random access, i.e. `[1 2 3]`
    * struct - a collection of keys mapping to values, i.e. `{foo: 23 "bar" 57}`
    * instance - a user-typed value on any other value, i.e. `#<point>{x: 23 y: 57}`
    * null - no value, i.e. `null`